spring1843/go-dsa/complexity.md

 ### O(n*Log n)

-The time complexity of O(n*Log n) is commonly observed when it is necessary to iterate through all inputs, and can yield an outcome at the same time through an efficient operation.
+The time complexity of O(n*Log n) is commonly observed when it is necessary to iterate through all inputs and can yield an outcome at the same time through an efficient operation.
 Sorting is a common example.
 It's not possible to sort items faster than O(n*Log n).
 Examples:

 * [Merge Sort](./dnc/merge_sort.go) and [Heap Sort](./heap/README.md)
 * [Knapsack](./greedy/knapsack.go)